ubicity-corp/ans2tosca/README.md

 This tool converts Ansible playbooks to TOSCA as follows:

+- For each task in the playbook, it finds the corresponding Ansible module that is used to execute that task.
+- It then extracts the fully merged `argument_spec` of that module.
+- It converts this argument spec to property definitions in a corresponding TOSCA node type.
 - It creates a TOSCA service template that can be used to invoke the playbook.
-- It uses TOSCA types that are created automatically based on the Ansible modules that are used to process the playbook.
-Specifically, the tool extracts the fully merged `argument_spec` from any Ansible module safely and converts to property definitions in a corresponding TOSCA node types.

-The current version is limited to creating TOSCA property definitions based on the `argument_spec` in Ansible modules.
-Full support for Ansible playbooks is under development.
+The current version is limited to creating TOSCA types with the corresponding property definitions based on the `argument_spec` in Ansible modules.
+Full support for creating TOSCA service templates is under development.

 ## Using `ans2tosca`

 The following shows the top-level commands exposed by the `ans2tosca` as well as the available command line options:
 ```
-usage: ans2tosca [-h] [-v] [-o OUT] [--format {jsonschema,tosca}] module_path
+Usage: ans2tosca [-h] [-v] [-o OUTPUT] [--format {tosca,jsonschema}] playbook

-Convert Ansible module argument_spec to TOSCA or JSON Schema
+Convert Ansible playbook to TOSCA

 positional arguments:
-  module_path           Path to the module .py file
+  playbook              Path to the Ansible playbook

 options:
   -h, --help            show this help message and exit
   -v, --version         show program's version number and exit
+  -o OUTPUT, --output OUTPUT
-  -o OUT, --out OUT     Output file (default: stdout)
+                        Output file (default: stdout)
-  --format {jsonschema,tosca}
+  --format {tosca,jsonschema}
                         Output format: tosca (default) or jsonschema
 ```